UQ researchers will lead a major study on developing personalised fungal infection treatment approaches for cancer patients.

 The PRAGMATIC study comes at a time of heightened awareness over protecting Australian supplies of effective medications, and coincides with the World Health Organization developing a list of fungal pathogens that urgently require new treatments.

-“Our aim is to provide early and optimal treatment for fungal infections,” Dr Parker said.
+“Our aim is to provide early and optimal treatment for fungal infections,” said Dr Parker, an Investigator on the Trial.

 “We expect this study will be extended to other medications in the future where dosing software and genomic-testing can be used to provide safe and effective patient care.”